Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Conclusion

 \section{Conclusion}

-We suggest that the Everettian understanding of decoherence and branching, as well as the justifications for the Born rule, apply to both WFR\textsubscript{E} and DMR\textsubscript{E}. \y{Hence, the theoretical benefits of DMR are available on EQM.
-Another consequence is that} Everettians face a choice between two types of theories, one allowing only pure states for the multiverse and the other allowing mixed states also.
-The choice will not be based on different understandings of the branching structure or the Born rule, as the Everettian justifications equally apply in both theories, but must involve some other theoretical considerations.
-In any case, the availability of different versions of EQM is an interesting example of empirical underdetermination.
+We suggest that several Everettian justifications for decoherence, branching, and the Born rule apply to both WFR\textsubscript{E} and DMR\textsubscript{E}.
+Hence, the theoretical benefits of DMR are available to EQM.
+Everettians face a choice between two types of theories, one allowing only pure states for the multiverse and the other also allowing mixed states.
+The availability of different versions of EQM is an interesting example of empirical underdetermination.
 Its implications and possible resolutions are questions we leave for future work.